Estudos Económicos

 STRENGTHS

-• Strong industrial base (24% of GDP, 2021)
+• Strong industrial base (23% of GDP in 2022)

 • Low structural unemployment; well-developed apprenticeship system